Rob-murphys/ribdif/README.md

 # RibDif2
-**Update:** There is currently an issue with bedtools that is causing barrnap to not correctly extract rRNA sequences.
-You can just run the tool in `--whole-genome` mode and get the same results.
-I will look into fixing the default mode ASAP.

 [RibDif2](https://github.com/Rob-murphys/ribdif) is designed to evaluate the usefulness of a given amplicon at differentiating within a genus or species.
 It can also be used to aid in primer design for any primer set be it aimed at amplifying functional genes or used for species differentiation.